-Most investment in Saudi Arabian funds and other vehicles comes from two investor classes: family offices and investment companies, and government entities.
+Most investment in Saudi Arabian funds and other vehicles comes from two investor classes: (1) family offices and investment companies and (2) government entities.

-Family groups such as SEDCO, Olayan, Bugshan, Al Fozan, Muhaideb, Bin Saedan, Al Rajhi and MASIC are major players in the asset management field in Saudi Arabia.
-Many of these groups are now CMA-licensed themselves or substantial shareholders in CMA-licensed entities, and are moving from their traditional roles of investing family money to a new role of raising and managing third-party funds.
+Family groups such as SEDCO, Olayan, Alhokair, Alesayi, Bugshan, Al Fozan, Muhaideb, Bin Saedan, Al Rajhi and MASIC are major players in the asset management field in Saudi Arabia.
+Many of these groups are now CMA licensed themselves or substantial shareholders in CMA-licensed entities and are moving from their traditional roles of investing family money to a new role of raising and managing third-party funds.

 While Saudi Arabian government investment vehicles historically have not been as prominent as some of the sovereign wealth funds elsewhere in the GCC (such as the Abu Dhabi Investment Authority, the Qatar Investment Authority and the Kuwait Investment Authority), the government is a major player in the asset management and investment arenas, particularly with the astronomical growth of the PIF over the recent years.
-The SCB, the GOSI, the PPA, the PIF and other government-owned organisations are estimated to have over US\$1 trillion under management (not including Saudi Aramco, which is majority-owned by the PIF and which is estimated to have a value of approximately US\$2 trillion).
+SAMA, the GOSI, the PIF and other government-owned organisations are estimated to have over US\$1 trillion under management (not including Saudi Aramco, which is majority owned by the PIF and which is estimated to have a value in excess of US\$2 trillion).
 The majority of that sum is deployed in non-Saudi investments, although there has been a strong push for these organisations to increase the amounts of their investments in Saudi Arabia.
 The PIF in particular is expected to dramatically grow in size in the foreseeable future, as the government intends to convert it into Saudi Arabia's primary sovereign wealth fund and has moved its stake in Saudi Aramco to the fund.

-The growth of the PIF comes on the heels of the government establishing two sovereign wealth funds: Sanabil Al-Saudia in 2008 and Hassana Investment Company in 2009.
-Sanabil and Hassana were established to manage the assets and investments of the PIF and the GOSI, respectively.
-The intention of these organisations is to diversify the existing investments of the PIF and the GOSI within the various industries of Saudi Arabia, and also to provide training and expertise to Saudi nationals.
 The Islamic Development Bank (IDB) is a multilateral development financing institution owned and funded by 56 primarily Islamic countries spread across the globe and headquartered in Jeddah, Saudi Arabia.
-IDB has long invested in infrastructure projects and educational programmes, but is also becoming a more active investor in both regional and international shariah-compliant private equity funds, real estate funds and other alternative investments.
+IDB has long invested in infrastructure projects and educational programmes but is also becoming a more active investor in both regional and international shariah-compliant private equity funds, real estate funds and other alternative investments.
 Further, IDB, as a highly rated supranational body, has become an important issuer of sukuk, in addition to being an increasingly important and active investor in funds.

 While endowments of universities and colleges are not major institutional investors generally in Saudi Arabia, King Abdullah University for Sciences and Technology (KAUST) is a powerful exception.
 KAUST, which opened in 2009, is an international, graduate-level research university in Saudi Arabia dedicated to inspiring a new age of scientific achievement in Saudi Arabia.
-With an endowment of approximately US\$20 billion, KAUST is a respected, and frequently approached, institutional investor.
+With an endowment of approximately US\$23.5 billion, KAUST is a respected and frequently approached institutional investor.
 Its focus is on the advancement of science and technology to improve the lives of people in Saudi Arabia and the world, but it invests across asset classes both inside and outside Saudi Arabia.